zacharybaca/TheBreakRoom/server/README.md

 - **Role-Based Access**: Users and Admins have different access permissions based on their roles.
 - **User Management**: Users with admin rights can create and delete any user.
 They can also edit certain information on a user's profile as well.
 - **Jobs Management**: Users can dynamically add jobs to the database.
 When a user signs up, and if their job title isn't listed in the database, it is automatically created and added upon account creation.
+- **Breakrooms**: A community-style feature where users can join groups that relate to their job, industry, or shared interests.
+Breakrooms act as smaller spaces within Nine2Five for more focused discussions.

 ## Technologies Used